mikedotJS/dependency-dashboard/README.md

 2. Parses import/require statements to build dependency relationships
 3. Identifies modules that depend on the target module (incoming dependencies)
 4. Identifies modules that the target module depends on (outgoing dependencies)
+5. **Detects circular dependencies** using graph traversal algorithms
-5. Generates a beautiful HTML dashboard with the results
+6. Generates a beautiful HTML dashboard with the results

 ## Output